Info: Organic Premium Matcha Tea Powder (Available in Multiple Sizes)

 Matcha Tea is a super fine green tea powder, famous for its use in Japanese and Buddhist tea ceremonies.
-There is an advantage to drinking matcha tea because you consume the entire tea leaf, which provides up to 85% higher nutritional value than green tea infusions.
+Matcha has a unique nutritional advantage -- matcha powder consists of the entire tea leaf which provides up to 85% higher nutritional value compared to green tea infusions.

 The second most commonly consumed beverage in the world (next to water), teas are made by infusing boiled water and either herbs or varieties of the Camellia sinensis plant (related to the evergreen shrub and known as green, white, or black teas).
 Tea can bring a variety of health benefits, clinical studies indicate that green teas may help decrease the risk of various forms of cancer, heart disease, and other health conditions.